Dragon Boat Festival: Qu Yuan

 The story best known in modern China holds that the festival commemorates the death of the poet and minister Qu Yuan (c.
 340–278 BC) of the ancient state of Chu during the Warring States period of the Zhou dynasty.
 A cadet member of the Chu royal house, Qu served in high offices.
 However, when the king decided to ally with the increasingly powerful state of Qin, Qu was banished for opposing the alliance and even accused of treason.
 During his exile, Qu Yuan wrote a great deal of poetry.
 Eventually, Qin captured Ying, the Chu capital.
 In despair, Qu Yuan committed suicide by drowning himself in the Miluo River.

 It is said that the local people, who admired him, raced out in their boats to save him, or at least retrieve his body.
 This is said to have been the origin of dragon boat races.
 When his body could not be found, they dropped balls of sticky rice into the river so that the fish would eat them instead of Qu Yuan's body.
 This is said to be the origin of zongzi.

 During the twentieth century, Qu Yuan became considered a patriotic poet and a symbol of the people.
 He was promoted as a folk hero and a symbol of Chinese nationalism in the People's Republic of China after the 1949 Communist victory in the Chinese Civil War.
 The historian and writer Guo Moruo was influential in shaping this view of Qu.

 Wu Zixu

 Another origin story says that the festival commemorates Wu Zixu (died 484 BC), a statesman of the Kingdom of Wu.
-Xi Shi, a beautiful woman sent by King Goujian of the state of Yue, was much loved by King Fuchai of Wu.
-Wu Zixu, seeing the dangerous plot of Goujian, warned Fuchai, who became angry at this remark.
-Wu Zixu was forced to commit suicide by Fuchai, with his body thrown into the river on the fifth day of the fifth month.
+King Goujian of the state of Yue sends Xi Shi, a beautiful woman, to the state of Wu to distract its King Fuchai from state affairs.
+Wu Zixu sees through the plot and warned Fuchai, who became angry and forced the latter to commit suicide.
+His body was thrown into the river on the fifth day of the fifth month.
 After his death, in places such as Suzhou, Wu Zixu is remembered during the Dragon Boat Festival.